undo-ransomware/cuckoo-config/README.md

 It also basically does all the steps from Cuckoo's `setup.py` manually, to give more control over versions, paths and permissions.

+Our setup used Ubuntu 18.04.3 on a physical server.
+Newer Ubuntu version should work, the issue being Python 2.7 for Cuckoo.
+Cuckoo uses VirtualBox, so a virtual server would both need to support nesting VirtualBox and show reasonable performance at that.

 - Checkout this repo into `/opt/cuckoo/utils`.
 It is needed there to run the `undumped.py` tool, which runs commands as root and thus must not be writeable by the `cuckoo` user.